UNINETTSigma2/documentation/training/nris_talks/2024-11-28-nris-talks.md

 Content:
 - Overview to EESSI
 - Overview to EasyBuild
-- How to use EasyBuild with EESSI
+- Building on top of EESSI with EasyBuild
 - Live demo
 - Related information
 - Q&A